JosiahParry/2025-cascadia-rust-for-r-devs/workshop-1-outline.md

   - `cargo run`
 - primitive types
   - scalars
+- logical operators
+  - use `&&` and `||` there is no vectorized version
+  - we do everything on the primitive types
 - vectors
 - iteration with for loops
 - mutable variables

+- iterators
+- .iter()
-- logical operators
+- .map()
-  - use `&&` and `||` there is no vectorized version
-  - we do everything on the primitive types

 ## Function Ideas: